geoconnections-rjc/LLPRO-DOCS/docs/index.md

 # Welcome to LoopLink PRO
 LoopLink PRO is web-based software for commercial geothermal system design.
-It follows the general design procedure outlined in [Geothermal Heating and Cooling: Design of Ground-Source Heat Pump Systems](http://www.techstreet.com/ashrae/products/1887017 "ASHRAE Publications") (Kavanaugh and Rafferty, 2014), which is as follows.
+It follows the general design procedure outlined in [Geothermal Heating and Cooling: Design of Ground-Source Heat Pump Systems](http://www.techstreet.com/ashrae/products/1887017 "ASHRAE Publications"){target="_blank"} (Kavanaugh and Rafferty, 2014), which is as follows.

 * Calculate peak zone cooling and heating loads and estimate off-peak loads.
 * Estimate the annual heat rejection into and absorption from the loopfield to account for potential ground, groundwater, or reservoir-water temperature change.